Atlanta (TV series): Recurring

 The series also features guest appearances by celebrities who portray fictionalized versions of themselves.
-Offset, Quavo, and Takeoff portray Alfred's drug suppliers.
-Gunna and Jai Paul appear as a partygoer and a poker player, respectively.
+Offset, Quavo and Takeoff portray Alfred's drug suppliers.
+Gunna and Jai Paul appear as a guest at Alfred's studio session and a London partygoer, respectively.
 Lloyd and Jaleel White feature as participants in a charity basketball game.
-Jane Adams plays an agent who confuses Earn for someone else.
-Michael Vick portrays a quarterback who challenges club-goers to foot races.
-Alexander Skarsgård portrays a sexually-depraved cannibal.
+Jane Adams plays an entertainment agent, Michael Vick portrays a quarterback who challenges club-goers to foot races, and Alexander Skarsgård portrays a sexually depraved cannibal.
 Liam Neeson and Soulja Boy make appearances that reference their 2019 controversial comments and "Crank That" dance, respectively.
-Brian McKnight, Sinbad and Jenna Wortham appeared in the mockumentary about Thomas Washington.
-In the series finale, Cree Summer was a customer Darius talked to at the drugstore.
+Brian McKnight, Sinbad and J Wortham appear in a mockumentary while Cree Summer features as a drugstore customer.